Dani778/PHP-CloudFlare-API-v4-DNS-Management-Class/README.md

 ```

 Now we have included class file, but we must create class object.
-We have two params in object constructor, $mail is Your email which used to create CloudFlare account and
+We have two params in object constructor, $mail is your email which used to create CloudFlare account and
-$apikey is Your CloudFlare api key which you can retrieve from Your CloudFlare dashboard
+$apikey is your CloudFlare api key which you can retrieve from your CloudFlare dashboard

 ```php
 $api = new CloudFlareAPI($mail,$apikey);